glhuilli/glhuilli.github.io/_posts/2020-03-10-kronosparser-package.markdown

 [{'end': 29, 'parsed': {'date': '2020-03-12'}, 'start': 21, 'text': 'tomorrow'}]
 ```

 The following example shows how the `future` flag option works.
-If you parse an input with a date (e.g. `friday`) with the `future` option set `True`, it will find the closest instance of the date in the future.
+If you parse an input text with a date (e.g., `friday`) with the `future` option set `True`, it will find the closest instance of the date but in the future.

 <script src="https://gist.github.com/glhuilli/50dba909c8e9b00942a3b45e007303d9.js"></script>
 ```